ovh/cds/contrib/integrations/openstack/README.md

-# How to import a openstack configuration
+# How to import a OpenStack configuration

-A Openstack Integration use the builtin integration model named **Openstack**.
+An OpenStack Integration use the builtin integration model named **Openstack**.

-You can set an openstack configuration on a CDS Project.
+You can set an OpenStack configuration on a CDS Project.

-If you want to set a global openstack configuration, available on all CDS Projects, you have just to set the attribute **public** to `true` in the openstack.yml file.
+If you want to set a global OpenStack configuration, available on all CDS Projects, you have just to set the attribute **public** to `true` in the openstack.yml file.

 ```bash